Ninja Akakage: 2001 live-action film

 Red Shadow (RED SHADOW 赤影, Reddo Shadō Akakage) is a loose adaptation of the original Kamen no Ninja Akakage series.
 It was released in 2001 and was directed by Hiroyuki Nakano.
 It stars Masanobu Andō in the title role.
 The story, characters, and their costumes were, however, re-designed from scratch.

 2025 drama television series

 Another live-action television adaptation titled in English as Masked Ninja Akakage was announced on September 7, 2025, this time being a drama adaptation.
-Co-produced by TV Asahi and Toei, the series was directed by Takashi Miike who also handles chief direction and is written by Yusuke Watanabe with general production by OLM and Toei Studios Kyoto.
-The series is scheduled to air on TV Asahi and its affiliates on October 26, 2025.
+Co-produced by TV Asahi and Toei, the series was directed by Takashi Miike, who also handles chief direction, and is written by Yusuke Watanabe with general production by OLM and Toei Studios Kyoto.
+The series began airing on TV Asahi and its affiliates at 12:10 AM on Monday, October 27, 2025, following the Sunday night programming.
 The opening theme is titled "Swish Dat", performed by Psychic Fever from Exile Tribe.